Spins of prime ideals and the negative Pell equation $x^2 - 2py^2 = -1$

 and hence that

-Just as in \cite{FIMR}, the implied constant above does not depend on $\beta$ because Conjecture~\ref{conjSCS} encompasses all incomplete character sums of length $\ll x^{\frac{1}{8}}$, regardless of the endpoints of the interval being summed over.
+Just as in \cite{FIMR}, the implied constant above does not depend on $\beta$ because Conjecture~\ref{conjSCS}, and so also Corollary~\ref{conjSCSAP}, encompasses all incomplete character sums of length $\ll x^{\frac{1}{8}}$, regardless of the endpoints of the interval being summed over.

 We still need to deal with the case $q \mid k$.
 Certainly, this implies $q \mid m$.
 So (\ref{eCon}) holds if $q \nmid m$.
 Hence, by the definition of $(c)$ and the factorization $(c) = \mathfrak{g} \mathfrak{q}$, we have (\ref{eCon}) unless